digiscot/digiscot-website/pages/evolution/digital-pioneers/quarriers.md

 ### What’s been the impact?

-Using Skype for Business has meant we’ve been able to introduce more flexible support for carers in remote and rural areas, particularly in Aberdeenshire.
+Using <a target='_blank' href="https://www.skype.com/en/business/skype-for-business/">Skype for Business</a>s has meant we’ve been able to introduce more flexible support for carers in remote and rural areas, particularly in Aberdeenshire.
 The likelihood of a 2-4 hour round trip to have what turns out to be a 15 minute support meeting can now be significantly reduced by the meeting taking place online.
 This has increased the number of carers reached in a day, whilst still maintaining face-to-face support.

-We have over 2500 unpaid carers registered across Aberdeenshire and Moray.
+We have over 2,500 unpaid carers registered across Aberdeenshire and Moray.
 Digital is helping make us more efficient, freeing up funds to focus on front line service delivery and freeing up staff time to engage directly with more carers.

 Adopting this digital approach to communicating has had a positive impact on staff, who feel they can respond more effectively to carer needs and carers are receiving support that makes a difference for them.